oxen-io/lokinet/docs/node2node.md

 direct node to node request/response messages sent on a bidi quic stream.

+a stream carries 1 type of request/response messages. we maintain 1 stream per type to each remote node with the exception of path stream which requires multiple instances of itself.

 the stream starts by sending 2 bytes identifying the stream kind of which there are the following:

 * network data lookup